mairas/ReactESP/README.md

 By [Matti Airas](https://github.com/mairas)

-An asynchronous programming library for the ESP32 and other microcontrollers using the Arduino framework.
+An asynchronous programming and event loop library for the ESP32 and other microcontrollers using the Arduino framework.

 The library is at the core of the [SensESP](https://github.com/SignalK/SensESP) project but is completely generic and can be used for standalone projects without issues.